Grelot/blog/content/articles/critical-thinking/index.md

 +++
 template = "page.html"
-title = "Methodology"
-date =  2022-02-15
-draft = false
+title = "Critical Thinking and analytical skills" date =  2022-02-15 draft = false
-description = "How to write"
+description = "The method to compose a discourse articulating facts and knowledge to describe a problem."
 [taxonomies]
 tags = ["career"]
 +++